LiveSplit/LiveSplitOne/README.md

 The web version of LiveSplit One is available [here](https://one.livesplit.org/).

 The latest desktop version of LiveSplit One, with support for global hotkeys, can be downloaded [here](https://github.com/LiveSplit/LiveSplitOne/releases/latest).
+(Note: this is not yet optimized much for web usage.
+It's mostly the same as the web version, and there is no update mechanism.)

 ## Build Instructions